 Qatar’s most historic stadium and a key player in the 2022 World Cup

 Khalifa International Stadium, which opened in 1976 in Al Rayyan, has long been a cornerstone of the country’s sporting legacy – and a forerunner to its bright future.

 This impressive 40,000-seat venue has already hosted a number of prestigious events, including the Asian Games, the Arabian Gulf Cup, and the AFC Asian Cup, among others.
 It has become a good ambassador for the Middle East over the years, symbolizing sporting prowess in all forms.
 For residents of Qatar and the region, the Khalifa International Stadium is a familiar face that draws people together.

 5.Qatar Football 2022 Venue Lusail Stadium

-The combination of light and shadow that characterises the fanar lantern inspired the design of this spectacular stadium.
-Its shape and façade are reminiscent of the intricate artistic themes found on bowls, vases, and other art items found throughout the Arab and Islamic world throughout the region’s ascent to civilisation.
+The combination of light and shadow that characterizes the fanar lantern inspired the design of this spectacular stadium.
+Its shape and façade are reminiscent of the intricate artistic themes found on bowls, vases, and other art items found throughout the Arab and Islamic world throughout the region’s ascent to civilization.

 6.Qatar Football 2022 Venue Stadium 974